IIIF/api/source/api/content-state/0.2/index.md

 This is the simplest form and is just the URL of a resource.
 The content state may be supplied as a string whose value is the `id` (the URL) of the `target` property only.
 For the example above, this would be the URL `https://example.org/iiif/item1/manifest`.
 The client would simply load this Manifest and display it.

-While supporting many requirements for sharing resources and initialising a client application, this form is not capable of expressing content states that are part of a IIIF resource, such as a Canvas within a Manifest, or a region of a Canvas.
+While supporting many requirements for sharing resources and initializing a client application, this form is not capable of expressing content states that are part of a IIIF resource, such as a Canvas within a Manifest, or a region of a Canvas.
 One of the other forms must be used for these purposes.

 ### 2.3 Protocol